OpenMineMods/OpenMineMods/README.md

 ## Windows

-Download `https://github.com/joonatoona/OpenMineMods/archive/master.zip` and unzip it somewhere In `UnzippedFolder/Installers` run `Windows`
+Download `https://github.com/joonatoona/OpenMineMods/archive/master.zip` and unzip it somewhere.
+S In `UnzippedFolder/Installers` run `Windows`

 Note: If it doesn't work, you need to uninstall Python 3.6.2 first.